|Nutritional Guidelines (per serving)|

 To refrigerate overnight and bake the next day, cover the casserole and chill for 2 to 24 hours.
 When ready to eat, bake, covered, at 350 F for 40 to 50 minutes until hot.
 Then, uncover, top with cheeses and pepperoni and bake for 10 to 15 minutes longer until cheese melts.

-If baking without freezing or refrigerating, bake at 350 F for 30 to 40 minutes until hot and bubbly.
+If baking without freezing or refrigerating, bake in preheated oven for 30 to 40 minutes until hot and bubbly.
 Top with both kinds of cheese, then pepperoni, return to oven and bake for 10 minutes longer to melt the cheese.
 Let stand 5 minutes to set, then cut into squares to serve.